 Use date paste to naturally sweeten recipes like Slow Cooker Pumpkin Pie Oatmeal.
 Lightly sweeten beverages like almond milk and coffee or add a dollop of date paste to plain yogurt and granola for a healthy breakfast or snack.

-Dates contain vitamins and minerals like potassium, magnesium, copper, manganese, iron and vitamin B6 … just to name a few.
+Dates contain vitamins and minerals like potassium, magnesium, copper, manganese, iron and vitamin B6, just to name a few.
 They are also high in antioxidants!

 How to make Date Paste:

-- Place 12 oz. of pitted Medjool dates into a 4 cup glass measuring cup.
+- Bring about 4 cups of water to a simmer.
+Place 12 oz. of pitted Medjool dates into a 4 cup glass measuring cup.
 Cover the dates with the water and let sit for 10 minutes to soften.

 - Reserve 1.5 cups of the soaking water and then drain the dates.
 You will use about 1 cup of this soaking water ... maybe more depending on how thick or thin you'd like your date paste to be.

 - Add the dates and 1 cup of the soaking water into a high speed blender and blend until smooth.
 Scrape down the sides of the blender to make sure it is blended well.

 - Pour the date paste into a clean storage container and cover.
 (Mason jars make great storage containers!)
 Store in the refrigerator for up to 3 months.